DomainDrivenArchitecture/ddaArchitecture/en/10_backup/10_scope/README.md

 # Target and Objective
 This chapter describes the backup concept.

-For further demonstration we will in some case use an "Example Company".
+For further demonstration we will in some case use an "example company".
-The example company has about 50 employees and operates its own CloudService for its customers.
+The example company has about 50 employees and operates its own cloud service for its customers.

 ## Intended Reader
 IT-company, IT architects, Software developers and product owners.